 “I think it’s harder to be a Russian writer, yes?”

 He smiled with his characteristic self-irony and said, “I think, yes.”

-[Daniel Melnick’s story about Voznesensky can be read below, or click on the June 2010 post.]
+[Daniel Melnick’s story about Voznesensky can be read if you click on the June 2010 post.]

 FICTION about Armenians, Israel, music, & medicine.
 NOTES ON LITERATURE, ART, POLITICS, AND MUSIC